 There are two main causes of friendly fraud:

-- Transaction confusion—The cardholder doesn’t recognize the purchase when checking their banking statement and believes they were a victim of fraud, and so they dispute the charge.
+- Transaction confusion—The cardholder doesn’t recognise the purchase when checking their banking statement and believes they were a victim of fraud, and so they dispute the charge.

 Why is friendly fraud growing so much?

-Many issuers continue to have zero-liability policies so that cardholders are not liable for unauthorized purchases—so they will generally issue a chargeback if a purchase is disputed unless they can confirm that the transaction was legitimate (and the cardholder or someone in their household authorized it).
+Many issuers continue to have zero-liability policies so that cardholders are not liable for unauthorised purchases—so they will generally issue a chargeback if a purchase is disputed unless they can confirm that the transaction was legitimate (and the cardholder or someone in their household authorised it).

 How does friendly fraud hurt merchants and issuers?